mahmoud-y/laravel-roles-abilities-tutorial/README.md

 # Models

-`Role` model will group the abilities that will be granted to related users
+`Role` model will group the abilities that will be granted to related users.

 ```php
 <?php